“The question isn’t who’s going to let me; it’s who is going to stop me.” — Ayn Rand

 Melinda Gates is an American philanthropist, businesswoman, and global advocate for women and girls.
 She is also a former multimedia product developer and manager at Microsoft.

 Born as Melinda Ann French in 1964, Gates grew up in Dallas, Texas with her family.
-Her father Raymond Joseph French Jr. was an aerospace engineer that worked on the Apollo space program, and her mother Elaine Agnes Amerland was a stay-at-home mom.
+Her father Raymond Joseph French Jr. was an aerospace engineer who worked on the Apollo space program, and her mother Elaine Agnes Amerland was a stay-at-home mom.
 She earned her bachelor’s degree in computer science and her master’s in business.
 Gates turned down the offer from IBM and took up work at a smaller software company called Microsoft!
 Melinda met Bill Gates at a PC Expo trade show and married him seven years later.
 They are parents to three children.

 5. Jane Fraser